 Forensic Science Degrees in North Carolina

 Which type of degree is right for you?
-While comparing forensic science degrees in North Carolina, you may come across both Associate’s degree programs and Bachelor’s degree options.
-Look into an Associate’s degree if you have never studied at the postsecondary level and you’re interested in entry-level forensic science jobs.
+While comparing forensic science degrees in North Carolina, you may come across both associate degree programs and bachelor’s degree options.
+Look into an associate degree if you have never studied at the postsecondary level and you’re interested in entry-level forensic science jobs.
 This degree only lasts two years and results in the completion of 60 credits.

-You may be interested in a Bachelor’s degree if you are ready to put a bit more time into your education.
-Since Bachelor’s programs are twice as long as Associate’s options and result in 120 credits, they may help you qualify for more diverse job openings.
+You may be interested in a bachelor’s degree if you are ready to put a bit more time into your education.
+Since bachelor’s programs are twice as long as associate options and result in 120 credits, they may help you qualify for more diverse job openings.
 To find the school that’s right for you, compare admissions requirements and course options.

 Bachelor’s Degree Coursework

-Ready to learn more about earning a forensic science major or pursuing an Associate’s degree?
+Ready to learn more about earning a forensic science major or pursuing an associate degree?

 Explore options now by contacting North Carolina forensic science schools.